Asra Nomani: Career

 Nomani is a former The Wall Street Journal correspondent and has written for The Washington Post, The New York Times, Slate, The American Prospect, and Time.
 She was a correspondent for Salon.com in Pakistan after 9/11, and her work appears in numerous other publications, including People, Sports Illustrated for Women, Cosmopolitan, and Women's Health.
 She has delivered commentary on National Public Radio.

-She was a visiting scholar at the Center for Investigative Journalism at Brandeis University.
-She was a Poynter Fellow at Yale University.
+She was a visiting scholar at the Center for Investigative Journalism at Brandeis University, a Poynter Fellow at Yale University, and a visiting professor in the practice of journalism at Georgetown University's School of Continuing Studies.

 Nomani is the founder and creator of the "Muslim Women's Freedom Tour."
 She was a lead organizer of the woman-led Muslim prayer in New York City on March 18, 2005, which has been described as "the first mixed-gender prayer on record led by a Muslim woman in 1,400 years."
 Various mixed-gender prayers have been led privately by a Muslim woman, including a 1998 funeral prayer led by a South African Muslim feminist Shamima Shaikh.

 In 2015 a group of Muslim activists, politicians, and writers issued a Declaration of Reform which, among other things, supports women's rights and states in part, "We support equal rights for women, including equal rights to inheritance, witness, work, mobility, personal law, education, and employment.
 Men and women have equal rights in mosques, boards, leadership and all spheres of society.
 We reject sexism and misogyny."
 The Declaration also announced the founding of the Muslim Reform Movement organization to work against the beliefs of Middle Eastern terror groups.
 In 2015 Nomani and others placed the Declaration on the door of the Islamic Center of Washington.